replikativ/replikativ/README.md

 - Refactor core replication to break apart from repository CRDT [DONE]
 - Rename all messaging: remove ambiguous "meta" terminology, suggestions:
   - conflict-free rdt -> convergent rdt (because the repo models internal conflicts, this could be confusing)
+  - :topic -> :type
-  - :meta-sub -> :sub/crdts or :sub/identities? (allow other subscription topics)
+  - :meta-sub -> :sub/identities (allow other subscription topics)
-  - :meta-pub -> :pub/crdts (allow other publication topics)
+  - :meta-pub -> :pub/downstream (allow other publication topics)
+  - :connect -> :connect/peer
+  - :fetch -> :fetch/values, :fetch/binary
-  - :metas (pub) -> :crdts or :identities?
+  - :metas (sub) -> :identities
-  - :metas (sub) -> :crdts
+  - :metas (pub) -> :downstream
   - :causal-order (of repo) -> :commit-graph (because that is what it is for this datatype, it corresponds to the causal-history for the crdt, but this is confusing and not specific enough)
   - :op (in publication) -> :downstream (because the operation is actually always a downstream operation)
   - :transactions -> :prepared (transaction is confusing and might be misunderstood as already applied, while :prepared makes clear that the operation is not yet applied.)